hmcts/template-spring-boot/skeleton/README.md

 ```

 It might take a while to check against the central vulnerability database (NVD) for the first time.
 The report will be generated in the `build/reports` directory.
-There are two ways to speed up the scan:

-- Use the local NVD database.
-The Platform Operations team maintains a [local copy of the NVD database](https://github.com/hmcts/cnp-owaspdependencycheck-update/tree/master).
-For more info how to configure the access to the local NVD database refer to the `GradleBuilder.groovy` file in the repository [Jenkins Shared Library](https://github.com/hmcts/cnp-jenkins-library)
-- Use the NVD API Key.
-Request the API key obtained from the [NVD website](https://nvd.nist.gov/developers/request-an-api-key).
-Then set the property `apiKey` in the `dependencyCheck` [task](https://jeremylong.github.io/DependencyCheck/dependency-check-gradle/configuration.html) in the `build.gradle` file.

 ### Running the application